-The broadband networks are evolving in order to deliver broadcasting services, non-linear video services and data services including social networking and cloud services to mobile devices which is driven by the development of smartphones and tablets.
+The broadband networks are evolving in order to deliver broadcasting services, nonlinear video services and data services including social networking and cloud services to mobile devices which is driven by the development of smartphones and tablets.
 The impact on traffic volumes and asymmetry is under study in ITU, taking into account the overall mobile data traffic.
 In mobile networks asymmetry can be addressed with TDD technology or with the new Supplemental Downlink (SDL) feature within a mobile broadband system, which by means of base station transmitters in the network, is able to use unpaired spectrum to provide a supplemental downlink capacity to paired (FDD) spectrum.
-WiFi networks also play an increasing role in offloading data traffic, particularly nomadic traffic.
+Wi-Fi networks also play an increasing role in offloading data traffic, particularly nomadic traffic.

 Increases in network capacity will also be influenced by technological developments in network elements.
 The improvements in technological efficiency of the radio interface (e. g.
 LTE, LTE advanced) leads to more efficient use of existing spectrum resources (bit/s/Hz/).
 It is unlikely however that the development of technologies that are more frequency-efficient will be enough to satisfy the growing demand for high bit-rate data services.
 Moreover, it is very likely that the migration to these new spectrum efficient technologies will be made very gradually.
 Mobile operators will need to accommodate users on older networks (like GSM) for the coming years.
+In this perspective, it could be noted that the applicability of the European framework of technological neutrality to provision of ECS will come into full effect (including existing licences) starting from May 2016.